 The College is not responsible for the security of, loss, or damage to, any vehicle or its contents while on campus.
-Students are requested to report any incidents, unusual occurrences, or concerns regarding their vehicles on TCAT property to the TCAT administration.
+Students are requested to report any incidents, unusual occurrences, or concerns regarding their vehicles on Tennessee College of Applied Technology property to the Tennessee College of Applied Technology administration.